 A group of Chapman University offices has been named the Esmael Adibi, Ph.D.
 Director’s Suite, in homage to the beloved professor who led the

-A. Gary Anderson Center for Economic Research
+A. Gary Anderson Center for Economic Research for three decades.

 The tribute honors Adibi’s intellectual contributions to the field of economics and his devotion to teaching, as well as his 17 years of service to SchoolsFirst Federal Credit Union, which made the Beckman Hall suite naming possible with a generous donation.

 Friends and colleagues speaking at the Tuesday, Feb.
 21, dedication ceremony recalled Adibi as a consummate educator, friend and community leader.

 “He will be remembered as a dear friend and trusted advisor whose unsurpassed economic insight allowed the credit union to minimize risk and secure our members’ best interests time and time again,” said Marc Ecker, Ph.D., a director at SchoolsFirst.
 “He had the unique ability to ask the right questions at the right time to help us stay true to our mission and remain financially strong, most importantly for the members we serve.

 Adibi, who passed away in 2016, served 17 years as a board member and volunteer at SchoolsFirst.
 But many of the county’s business people and civic and community leaders knew him for his engaging presentations at the Chapman University Economic Forecast, when he would weave together down-to-earth information and intellectual insights about regional and state economics.